(Pocket-lint) - Apple is finally rolling out iOS 13, which includes a number of improvements to the company's mobile

 iOS 13: The biggest new features

-The headlining new feature, and perhaps the most apparent visual change made to iOS since iOS 7, is the addition of a true, system-wide dark mode.
+The headline new feature - and perhaps the most apparent visual change made to iOS since iOS 7 - is the addition of a true, system-wide dark mode.
 It's completely black, and all of Apple’s first-party apps are supported.
 Even notifications and the dock get these new dark colours.

 Apple has merged its Find My Friends and Find My iPhone apps into a single app called Find My.
 All of Apple’s tracking tools are in one place, so you can locate both missing devices and loved ones using the same interface.
 The new app can also locate devices that are offline - by sending a secure Bluetooth beacon to other Apple devices, then relaying it back to Apple, and to you.

 It's all end-to-end encrypted, too.

-Apple is updating its default keyboard with a new swiping function reminiscent of SwiftKey, Swype, Gboard, and others.
+Apple is updating its default keyboard with a new swiping function reminiscent of SwiftKey, Swype, Gboard and others.
 Apple is calling this the “Quick Path” keyboard.
-It’s not a massively new feature, but it’s new to Apple, and also cool.

 Apple is revamping the Reminders app with a whole new look.
 It's a look that's quite consistent with all the other newly designed apps, featuring simple rounded rectangle fields and flat, colourful icons.

 Gone is the skeuomorphic-like paper look, thank goodness.
 Apple has also added new Today, Scheduled, Flagged, and All filtering options.
 Apple’s is also integrating AI smarts into the app.
 You can type, and Reminders will auto-suggest when you’d like to be reminded.
 You can also tag contacts and be reminded when you open up their Messages thread.

-Apple is also totally revamping Apple Maps, so it'll be rebuilt from the ground up.
+Apple is also totally revamping Apple Maps.
 It looks more 3D-like and is loaded with detailed map data that'll make the service comparable to Google Street View.
 Apple said it used thousands of LIDAR-equipped cars to gather this data.
 The new maps will be available in select locations at launch, but it should roll out in the US in 2019 and globally in 2020.